 At the end of 2012, I lived for three months in Mérida, a small city in the region of Extremadura, Spain, teaching English.
 It’s a place I’d never heard of before getting a job offer there through various teaching contacts, though I had heard of its much bigger namesake in Mexico.
 Mérida in Extremadura, of course, is the original (there’s actually also a Mérida in Venezuela and the Philippines).

 Mérida lies on the Vía de la Plata, a pilgrimage route from Seville to Santiago de Compostela, and is for many a highlight of the month-long trek from Andalucia to Galicia.
 It is also approximately half way between Madrid and Lisbon, making it an excellent stop over point on a tour of the Iberian peninsula.
-Keep this in mind when it comes time to book a cheap holiday to Spain in 2014.

 The main reason to visit this city of 57,000 people is for its Roman ruins, which are very accessible and many of which are right in the centre of the town, something which is not easy to find in Spain.